 - Year Released: 2016

-- Regions for sale: Northern America, Europe, Eastern Europe & Central Asia, Oceania
+- Regions for sale: USA+, Canada, Europe, Eastern Europe & Central Asia, Oceania

 Still more expensive than the Continental model, the Michelin Primacy 4 (540 Euros) shared the second place with the Bridgestone Turanza T005 (450 Euros).
 Ultimately, both scored an equal number of points, showing slightly different biases in the test disciplines.
 The «French» were extremely convincing with their traction (particularly on wet pavement), while the «Japanese» performed at their absolute best on dry pavement.